How to Share Content with Other Users in Salesforce

 Share Dashboard folder to other users in Salesforce

-Step-4: Now click on the dropdown of the folder which you have selected to share it with other users and in that dropdown select the Share option.
+1. Now, click the dropdown for the folder you selected to share with other users, and select the Share option.

 Dashboard Share with other users in Salesforce Lightning

-As we click on the Done button the other users will get access to this dashboard.
+When we click the Done button, the other users will gain access to this dashboard.
 So this is how we share the dashboard with other users in Salesforce Classic.

-Step-1: In the Sales app of Salesforce Lighting click on the Reports tab.
+1. In the Sales app of Salesforce, click on the Reports tab.

 Sharing Reports with other users in Salesforce

-Step 2- In the Reports window, go to the left sidebar and there click on All folders.
+1. In the Reports window, go to the left sidebar and click All folders.

 Share Reports with all users in Salesforce Lightning

-Step-3: In the list of All folders, locate your Dashboard folder by scrolling or by searching it directly from the Search All folders if you have a large number of folders.
-In this case, I have to share the Contacts Reports’23 folder.
+1. In the All folders list, locate your report folder by scrolling or searching for it directly if you have a large number of folders.
+In this case, I have to share the Contacts Reports ’23 folder.

 Share Salesforce Reports with other users